mikededo/stack/README.md

 Self-hosted on a [Coolify](https://coolify.io) instance, with [Supabase](https://supabase.com) as the backend.

+> Some of the projects that I plan on adding are simply because I plan on
+> learning in different subjects, which could seem unnecessary for the overall
+> project.

 ## Running locally

 In order to run the project locally, there's no need to configure Coolify, as